-It has to be remembered, though, that the Constitution and the first ten amendments to it were drawn up when British military force and administrative behavior were fresh in the founding fathers’ minds.
+The Constitution and the first ten amendments were drawn up when British military force and administrative behavior were fresh in the founding fathers’ minds.
 Each of these early amendments deals with a different problem that faced the fledgling nation.
-The 3rd Amendment is a good example of this.
+The 3rd Amendment which is also known as the Quartering Soldiers Amendment is a good example of this.

 The origins of the 3rd Amendment

 The Great Britain government saw the British military presence in the American colonies on American soil as providing protection.
 Accordingly, they saw nothing wrong in forcing the colonial populations to accommodate British soldiers in private citizens’ homes.
-This process of billeting British troops on the civilian population was extremely unpopular.
+This process of billeting British troops on the civilian population was extremely unpopular though in the colonies.

 While the British government was happy for the colonists to accommodate soldiers, mostly at their own expense, the hosts differed in their view.
-Most Americans saw it as an imposition and a challenge to their right to privacy and freedom to carry on with their lives unhindered.
+Most Americans saw it as an imposition and a challenge to their right to privacy and the right to freedom to carry on with their lives unhindered.